Reddit IPO: When will Reddit go public?

 Reddit has more than 100,000 communities, in which over 57 million active daily users share their thoughts and ideas on a range of topics.
 In fact, Reddit is currently the seventh-most-visited website on the internet, and the fifth-most-popular social networking site.

 The site allows users to post anonymously, which is supposed to encourage honestly and transparency.
 Any post can be voted on by the community; posts with the largest number of up votes are viewed more and hold greater authority.

 Most recently, Reddit has become a hub of retail investors, flocking to the board r/WallStreetBets to discuss tips and ideas on stock trading.
 The community – known as a subreddit – was responsible for the rise of GameStop and other so called ‘meme stocks’.
 Their intentions were to profit as hedge funds covered their short positions, in what’s known as a short squeeze.

 How does Reddit make money?

-For users who don’t want ads on their feeds, there is a ‘premium membership’ available, which grants an ad-free experience as well as full access to the r/lounge, 700 free monthly coins, and other benefits.
+For users who don’t want ads on their feeds, there is a ‘premium membership’ available, which grants an ad-free experience.
 The membership costs $5.99 per month or $49.99 per year.

-Reddit has also raised capital through eight rounds of fundraising, generating a total of $919 million from 27 different institutional investors.
+Reddit has also raised capital through 10 rounds of fundraising, generating a total of $1.3 bn.

 Is Reddit profitable?